Skip to main content

 Save

 Select Save Changes (when editing) or Create (when creating a new group).
+If any automation is set to apply to current members and the group has active members, confirm the member-count prompt.

 How to change or remove a career automation